carlosmpr/PythonFlast/README.md

 # Flask configurations and first step

-### Setting Virtual envirotment
+### Setting Virtual environment
 Virtual environments are independent groups of Python libraries, one for each project.
 Packages installed for one project will not affect other projects or the operating system’s packages.

 ## Create an environment
-1. First create a project folder and a venv folder withim
+1. First create a project folder and a venv folder within

         mkdir myproject
         cd myproject